-Another tax levy is for united law enforcement under lowa Code chapter 28E.
-The county levy is only on property outside of incorporated areas and it is limited to \$1.50 per \$1,000 of taxable valuation.
-A vote of the people is required to establish this levy [lowa Code §§28E.21-.30].
+Another tax levy is for united law enforcement under Iowa Code chapter 28E.
+A vote of the people is required to establish this levy [Iowa Code §§28E.21-.30].

 Other Taxes

 The board is required to levy a tax of one-half cent on each dollar of taxable valuation of legal and special reserves of credit unions, as defined in Iowa Code chapter 533.
 A \$40,000 exemption is given to each credit union.
 [Iowa Code §533.329].